danielelozzi/SPEED/index.md

 * **Advanced Event Editors**: Manage experimental events in a table or directly on an interactive video timeline.
 * **Computer Vision Integration**: Leverage YOLO object detection to correlate gaze with objects in the scene.
 * **Rich Visual Outputs**: Create heatmaps, gaze paths, pupillometry plots, and highly customized video overlays.
-* **AOI**: create and manager multiple AOIs in static, dynamic and YOLO-based modality.
-* **Real-time visualization**: A real-time visualization of external and internal camera with YOLO AOI and manual multiple AOI, allowing the visualization of blink, pupillometry, fragmentation and events management.
+* **Multiple AOI Methods**: Define Areas of Interest as static rectangles, dynamic objects tracked by YOLO, manually animated keyframes, or surfaces mapped to QR codes.
+* **Real-time Analysis**: Live visualization with multi-task YOLO, dynamic AOIs, LSL streaming, audio recording, and interactive filtering.
-* **Data Viewer**: A separate window that allows the visualization of DICOM/BIDS metadata and the visualization/plotting of the data.
+* **Data Viewer**: A powerful window for interactive visualization of BIDS/DICOM/Un-enriched data, with video playback, event editing, on-the-fly YOLO analysis, and data export.
+* **Data Plotter**: An interactive tool to plot all time-series data (pupil, gaze, fixations, etc.) and calculate statistics on user-selected time ranges.
-* **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, and pose estimation using a wide range of YOLO models.
+* **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, pose estimation, and oriented bounding box (OBB) detection.
 * **Data Interoperability**: Convert data to and from standard formats like BIDS and DICOM.
 * **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.
 * **Interactive NSI Calculator**: A post-analysis tool to calculate the Normalized Switching Index within user-defined time windows.
 * **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
 This is crucial for accurately analyzing interactions with specific objects or people over time.
+* **Device Converters**: Utilities to convert data from other eye-tracking devices (e.g., Tobii) into the BIDS format.

 ## Getting Started